Book cover

 }

-The execution of this program is represented by the following diagram.
-Notice how the call to g() from f() originates a new rectangle from the rectangle representing f()’s activation.
+The execution of this program is illustrated in the following diagram.
+Note how the call to g() from f() results in a new rectangle emerging from the rectangle representing f()’s activation.

-The next diagram shows a more realistic scenario, illustrating the methods called when a client at an ATM makes a deposit into their account.
+The next diagram shows a more realistic scenario, illustrating the methods called when a client uses an ATM to make a deposit into their account.

 4.6 Activity Diagrams

 Activity diagrams represent, at a high level, a business process flow.
 The main elements of these diagrams are actions, represented by rectangles.
 There are also control elements that define the execution order of the actions.
-The following figure shows an activity diagram that models the process followed after a user completes a purchase on an online store.
-For this, we are assuming that the products are already in the shopping cart.
+The following figure shows an activity diagram that models the process followed after a user completes a purchase in an online store.
+For this example, we assume that the products are already in the shopping cart.

-To understand the semantics of an activity diagram, we should imagine that there is a token that moves through the nodes of the diagram.
-We will rely on this token to explain the semantics of each node of such diagrams.
+To understand the semantics of an activity diagram, we can imagine a token moving through the nodes of the diagram.
+We will use this token concept to explain the semantics of each node in such diagrams.

 Initial Node: This node creates a token to start the execution.
-Then, it passes the token to its output flow.
-By definition, the initial node does not have an input flow.
+It then passes the token to its output flow.
+By definition, the initial node has no input flow.

 Actions: These nodes have a single input flow and a single output flow.
 For an action to be executed, a token needs to arrive at its input flow.
 After the action is completed, the token is passed on to the output flow.

 Decisions: These nodes have a single input flow and two or more output flows.
-Each output flow has an associated boolean variable, called a guard.
+Each output flow has an associated boolean expression, called a guard.
 To make a decision, a token must be received on the input flow.
-When this happens, the token is passed to the output flow whose condition is true.
-Thus, the conditions should be mutually exclusive.
+When this happens, the token is passed to the output flow whose guard condition is true.
+Therefore, the guard conditions should be mutually exclusive.

-Merges: These nodes can have multiple input flows but a single output flow.
-When a token arrives at a input flow, it is immediately passed to the output flow.
+Merges: These nodes can have multiple input flows but only a single output flow.
+When a token arrives at an input flow, it is immediately passed to the output flow.
 Merges are used to join the flows from decision nodes.

 Forks: These nodes have a single input flow and one or more output flows.
-They act as token multipliers: when they receive a token at the input flow, they create and pass identical tokens to each output flow.
-As a result, multiple parallel processes start to execute.
+They act as token multipliers: when they receive a token on the input flow, they create and pass identical tokens to each output flow.
+As a result, multiple parallel processes begin executing.

 Joins: These nodes have multiple input flows but a single output flow.
 They act as token sinks: they wait for tokens to arrive at all input flows.
 When this happens, they pass a single token to the output.
-Hence, joins are used to synchronize processes.
-In other words, to convert multiple execution flows into a single flow.
+Therefore, joins are used to synchronize processes, converting multiple execution flows into a single flow.

-Final Node: This node can have multiple input flows but they have no output flows.
-When a token arrives at one of the input flows, the execution of the activity diagram is terminated.
+Final Node: This node can have multiple input flows but has no output flows.
+When a token arrives at any of the input flows, the execution of the activity diagram terminates.

 In-Depth: There are at least three other alternatives for modeling processes: